This blog was originally published on September 29, 2013. Last revised January 27, 2021.

 Where do I find the “best before” dates on your products and how do I read them?

-The best before dates on our GO!
-SOLUTIONS, NOW FRESH and Summit dry products can be found on the back of the bag, on the bottom left-hand corner in the coloured panel where the ‘feeding guidelines’ are located.
-On our GATHER products, the code will appear on the top left-hand corner of the back of the bag.
+The best before dates on our Go!
+Solutions, Now Fresh products can be found on the back of the bag, on the bottom left-hand corner in the colored panel where the ‘feeding guidelines’ are located.
+On our Gather products, the code will appear on the top left-hand corner of the back of the bag.
 The code will look something like, “BB/MA 2025 AL 04”.
 Most people get confused by the BB/MA, but this just means ‘Best Before’ and then the French translation of ‘Meilleur Avant’.
 You can easily understand the date if you start with the year.
 This one is April 4, 2025.

 What is the best way to store dry food?